-Of course you don’t have to drive across Parker Ranch to enjoy a meal at Merriman’s.
-It’s a quick drive up into the hills from the Kohala Coast to your meal.
+Of course you don’t have to drive across the range on Parker Ranch to enjoy a meal at Merriman’s.
+It’s a quick jaunt into the high country from resorts on the Kohala Coast to your meal.
 Expect to dine on produce and fish that are 90% locally grown using only sustainable methods.
 You’ll find a Merriman’s Restaurant on Maui and Kaui, too.

-Do you have a favorite restaurant in Hawaii that serves locally sourced food?
+Do you opt for slow food dining in Hawaii?
 Our motto: eat local wherever you go.
 Join the conversation at the My Itchy Travel Feet page on Facebook or send us an email with your comments or questions.